shadownet-irc/Website/site/help/cmode.md

               last message sent to the channel will be blocked.

-     +M     - Immune.
-Opers cannot be kicked from the channel.
-May be set by server admins regardless of channel status.
-              Users will not see this mode at all.
-May only be set by server admins.

-              Opers may still be kicked from the channel by services or any other u-lined server.

      +O     - Oper only channel.
 Only opers will be able to join.

      +A     - Admin only channel.
 Only admins will be able to join.